Codecademy/docs/content/css/concepts/color-functions/terms/rgba/rgba.md

 ---
 Title: "rgba()"
-Description: "Defines the color by providing the red value, the green value, the blue value, and an optional alpha value, the transparency of a color."
+Description: "Defines the color by providing the red value, the green value, the blue value, and an optional alpha value (transparency)."
 Subjects:
   - "Web Development"
   - "Web Design"